**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 Follow-Up Maintaining contact to ensure customer satisfaction and loyalty.

-Each stage is important, but if not managed effectively, it can lead to delays and inefficiencies.
+Each stage is critical, but if not managed effectively, it can lead to delays and inefficiencies.

 2. Why Does Your Sales Cycle Feel Like It’s Stuck in the Woods?